jayadev1/Virtual_Painting/README.md

 # Virtual_Painting
 In painting applications, we can set a target object and that object is moved in front of the camera and corresponding paint is drawn on a white page.
+Considering the technical aspects of this project, initially the target object with which you want to draw has to be pre-defined and those specifications are fed as parameters for the project.I've designed for a blue colour object.The movement of that blue colour object infront of camera will lead to a sketch on a white page.The target object is found it has to be continuously tracked and based on the centroid movement the sketch varies.
+We can assign different colours by moving target object in boxes of pre-defined colours.